drone/drone-plugin-go/README.md

 ### Shared Volumes

-The repository clone directory (ie `clone.dir` input parameter) will be shared across all plugins as a [container volume](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container).
+The repository clone directory (specified in the `clone.dir` input parameter) will be shared across all plugins as a [container volume](https://docs.docker.com/userguide/dockervolumes/#creating-and-mounting-a-data-volume-container).
 This means that any files in your repository directory or subdirectories are accessible to plugins.
 This is useful for plugins that analyze or archive files, such as an S3 plugin.

 ### Publishing